MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/common-exclusion-mistakes-microsoft-defender-antivirus.md

 ## Excluding certain trusted items

-Certain files, file types, folders, or processes shouldn't be excluded from scanning even though you trust them to be not malicious.
+Certain files, file types, folders, or processes shouldn't be excluded from scanning even though you trust that they're not malicious.
 Don't define exclusions for the folder locations, file extensions, and processes that are listed in the following sections:

 - [Folder locations](#folder-locations)
 - [File extensions](#file-extensions)